 And there is the clue as to why we need to set aside for a moment at least the gentle images of a country kitchen of Luke, and pay full attention to the harsh, grating, confronting and challenging fiery picture from Matthew.
-Even though Matthew assumes that his readers already know of John the Baptist (hence the brief introduction) it is important to Matthew that the readers see him as ushering in the messianic age, that John is indeed the prophet of whom the great Old Testament prophet Isaiah spoke.
-It is vitally important to Matthew that we see John as a true and legitimate prophet of God in the true Old Testament sense, for then we will be able to hear his proclamation of the one who is to follow him, none other than Jesus, to be true prophecy and thus a validation of Jesus as from God.
+Even though Matthew assumes that his readers already know of John the Baptist (hence the brief introduction) it is important to Matthew that the readers see him as indeed a prophet, ushering in the messianic age.
+For Matthew that John is indeed the prophet of whom the great Old Testament prophet Isaiah spoke.
+It is vitally important to Matthew that we see John as a true and legitimate prophet of God in the true Old Testament sense, for then we will be able to hear his proclamation of the one who is to follow him - none other than Jesus - to be true prophecy and thus a validation of Jesus as from God.

 We have to be a bit careful, here.
 It would be easy to assume from Matthew's dramatic picture of this prophet that people would go out of their way to avoid him - but John the Baptist was a charismatic and popular man.
 Even according to Matthew great multitudes of people flocked out of Jerusalem and all Judea to hear him.
 The people must surely have heard the word of God being proclaimed by John, for they responded both with confessions of their sins and with submission in baptism in the River Jordan.
-In spite of the bitter and vituperous challenges John issued to the Scribes and Parisees, even though he seems a harsh and forbidding person, the crowds apparently loved him, or at least responded most positively to him.
-And of course that is another characteristic of a true Old Testament prophet, that the message he proclaimed was validated by the people, or at least over time.
+In spite of the bitter and vitriolic challenges John spewed forth to the Pharisees and Sadducees, even though he certainly comes across as a harsh and forbidding person, the crowds loved him, for they responded most positively to him.
+And of course that is another characteristic of a true Old Testament prophet, that the message he proclaimed was validated by the people, by the passage of time.

-This was the message that Matthew wanted us to hear so clearly: this man, John, the Baptizer, was obviously and legitimately a true prophet of Scriptural tradition, himself the fulfillment of prophecy, and proclaiming both the message that the messiah would soon follow and that the people needed to respond to his coming with repentance.
-For Matthew the appearance of Jesus was no sudden surprise, no unexpected whim of God, but instead a fulfillment of prophecy, the sealing of a promise made long ago, and John's role in this planned event was to motivate the people to prepare.
+This was the message that Matthew wanted us to hear so clearly: this man, John, the Baptizer, was obviously and legitimately a true prophet of Scriptural tradition, was himself the fulfillment of prophecy, and proclaimed both that the messiah would soon follow and that the people needed to respond to his coming with repentance.
+According to Matthew the appearance of Jesus was no sudden surprise, no unexpected whim of God, but instead a fulfillment of prophecy, the sealing of a promise made long ago, and John's role in this planned event was to motivate the people to prepare.